-Over 500 million model rockets have been launched since the hobby's founding and our simple Safety Code procedures have almost totally eliminated accidents and injuries.
+In well over 500 million flights since the founding of the hobby, there has never been a death caused by the flight of a sport rocket.
 Injuries are rare and generally minor.
 They are almost always the result of failure to follow the basic safety precautions and instructions provided by the manufacturers.
 Sport rocketry's record shows that it is safer than almost any sport or other outdoor physical activity.
-The hobby operates under the simple and easy-to-follow Model Rocket and High-Power Rocket Safety Codes of the National Association of Rocketry, which have been fine-tuned by professional engineers and public safety officials over the past 50 years to maximize user and spectator safety.
+The hobby operates under the simple and easyto-follow Model Rocket and High-Power Rocket Safety Codes of the National Association of Rocketry, which have been fine-tuned by professional engineers and public safety officials over the past 50 years to maximize user and spectator safety.
 The foundations of these Safety Codes are that sport rockets must be electrically ignited from a safe distance with advance warning to all those nearby, must have recovery systems, must be flown vertically in a suitably-sized field with no aircraft in the vicinity, and must never be aimed at a target or used to carry a pyrotechnic payload.
 All sport rocket motors are subjected to extensive safety and reliability certification testing to strict NFPA standards by the National Association of Rocketry or other national organizations before they are allowed to be sold in the U.S..